rebecca94ingram6yw/notes/README.md

 # 2023-11-21
 - "Programming wisdom for today: 'Code is read much more often than it is written.
 Therefore, write code as if you were writing a book for someone else to read.'
 This quote by Steve McConnell highlights the importance of writing clean, readable, and well-documented code.
 It's not only about making your life easier when you revisit your code in the future, but also about making it easy for others to understand and contribute to your work.
 So take the time to write clear comments, use descriptive variable names, and structure your code in a logical way.
 Your future self (and your colleagues) will thank you!"

+# 2023-11-22
+- "Today's programming wisdom is to focus on writing clean, maintainable code.
+It's easy to get caught up in solving the immediate problem at hand, but taking the time to write code that is easy to understand and modify will save you time and headaches in the long run.
+This means using clear and descriptive variable names, commenting your code, and breaking it down into modular functions or classes.
+Remember, code is read more often than it is written, so make sure it's readable!"